Fzurbonsen/ChampSim/report/report.md

 From the non-limited bandwidth analysis we gain that the system-aware prefetcher can perform at the same level as the non-system-aware prefetcher.
 This is an important sanity check to confirm that the system awareness can provide the same optimal performance under optimal conditions.
 From analysing the limited bandwidth data we understand that the system awareness comes at a cost.
 We clearly see that for some specific traces we loose a lot of performance due to the system-awareness.

 ## Task 4
 In the fourth task we were asked to implement our own prefetcher design.
 I have opted for a delta correlation prefetcher as it is the natural extension of the stride prefetcher.
 The basic logic behind a delta correlation prefetcher is to store the deltas, i.e. differences between memory accesses.
 Over time the prefetcher builds a table associating consecutive deltas.
 This allows the prefetcher to predict the next delta by computing the last delta and looking in the table which delta is most likely to follow.
+This design is based on the desing presented in the paper by Grannaes et. al.[^2]

+[^2]: Grannaes, M., Jahre, M., & Natvig, L. (2011).
+Storage efficient hardware prefetching using Delta-Correlating Prediction Tables.
+Journal of Instruction-Level Parallelism, 13, 1–16.

 ### Implementation
 The delta correlation prefetcher builds on the foundations of the GHB-stride prefetcher.
 We use the same GHB and IT structs to store the past memory accesses.
 To this we add a delta-correlation-table(DCT) which stores the different deltas.